devpersi/hopcognitracker/README.md

 Superuser created successfully.
 ```

-Log in to your account and you are met with a landing page asking you to click to see the medical index.
+Log in to your newly created account and you are met with a landing page asking you to click to see the medical index.
 In the medical index, There are lists of the most recent Doctors, Patients, Questionnaires and Attempts.
 Clicking the name of a list e.g. Doctors will show the full lists with the ability to edit or create more entries.
 In order to see all this, you need to populate the database with models.
 For now, you can
 - add doctors and patients
 - visit the [admin](http://127.0.0.1/admin) dashboard provided by django and
-- add a questionnaire along with questions pointing to it with their foreign key
+- add a questionnaire then add questions pointing to it - a questionnaire is required for creating questions
-- go back to the attempts and you will be able to create attempts based on the newly created questionnaire, each with its own set of answers
+- go back to the attempts and you will be able to create attempts based on the newly created questionnaire, each with its own set of answers, one for each question - a questionnaire, a patient and a doctor are required for creating an attempt

+You can then visit the [api](http://127.0.0.1/medical/api/) to see the structure of requests.
+A pre-populated example sqlite database can be provided upon request.

 ## Structure
 --------

 All important files are in the medical directory:

+- medical/
+  - templates/
+    - form/
+      - attempt.html
-- medical
+      - doctor.html
-  - templates
+      - patient.html
     - base_medical.html
     - attempt.html
     - attempts.html